 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low on days one, two, and three (11 Sep, 12 Sep, 13 Sep).
+Solar Activity Forecast: Solar activity is expected to be low with a slight chance for an M-class flare on days one, two, and three (11 Sep, 12 Sep, 13 Sep).

 III.
 Event probabilities 11 Sep-13 Sep

 Class X 05/05/05

 V. Geomagnetic A Indices

 Observed Afr/Ap 09 Sep 007/004

 VI.
 Geomagnetic Activity Probabilities 11 Sep-13 Sep